 SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (e) Pressure on water resources Data is not available.
-See column 5 Veolia Revised Draft Water Resources Management Plan 2008.
+See column 5 No target The Environment Agency has identified the area supplied by Veolia, including Woking Borough, as an 'area of serious water stress', whereby the current household demand for water is a high proportion of the current effective rainfall which is available to meet that demand; and the future household demand for water is likely to be a high proportion of available rainfall.
+Veolia Revised Draft Water Resources Management Plan 2008.
 The Council, through its work on the Infrastructure Delivery Plan, endeavour to work closely with water suppliers to ensure that adequate water supply is available to meet future demand.

-^{15.} Reduce the neet to travel, encourage sustainable transport options and make the best use of existing transport infrastructure
+15. Reduce the neet to travel, encourage sustainable transport options and make the best use of existing transport infrastructure

 SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source

 (a) Method of travel By car/van: Surrey (2011): Reduction in the The proportion of people travelling to Census 2011

 to work 2001: 58.9% By car: 59.26% number of people travelling to work by work by car has not significantly changed since 2001.
 Woking has the

 2011: 57.79% By bike: 2.23% car, and reducing the need to travel and fifth lowest proportion of people who travel to work by car or van in Surrey.
-Target: Surrey Transport Plan 2011
+Target: Surrey

-By bike: By bus/minibus/coac distance travelled.
-Shift to non-car A larger reduction in future years would be ideal. and Woking Core
+By bike: Ву distance travelled.
+A larger reduction in future years Transport Plan 2011 and Woking Core

-2001: 2.7% h: 2.67% modes.
+2001: 2.7% bus/minibus/coac h: 2.67% Shift to non-car modes. would be ideal.
 Strategy 2012 and NPPF

-2011: 2.66% On foot: 8.61%
+2011: 2.66% On foot: 8.61% INITI

 By bus/minibus/coach: Other: 0.63%

 2001: By train: 13.55%

 2011: 2.33%

 By motocycle/scooter/moped:

 2001:

 2011: 0.77%

 On foot:

 2001:

 2011: 8.9%

 By train:

 2001:

-407 2011: 15.9%
+4.00 2011: 15.9%

-167 Other:
+166 Other:

 2001.

 SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (b) Number of planning permissions with Green Travel Plans No planning permissions permitted between April 2012 and March 2013 had Green Travel Plans.
 Proposals that generate a significant amount of traffic or have impact on road network to provide a Travel Plan.
 The Core Strategy sets out how proposals that have significant effects on traffic and the road network must be accompanied by a Travel Plan.
 Although Planning Services data indicates no Travel Plans have been submitted, monitoring techniques need to be improved.
-WBC Planning Services Target: Woking Core Strategy (2012) Policy CS18 (c) Length of cycle tracks and number of cycle journeys racks and number No data available.
+WBC Planning Services Target: Woking Core Strategy (2012) Policy CS18 (c) Length of cycle tracks and number of cycle journeys acks and number No data available.
 To increase sustainable transport modes such as cycling.
 Woking has had significant investment in cycle infrastructure through Cycle Woking partnership between Woking Borough Council and Surrey County Council.
 There has been a 60% increase in dedicated cycle facilities between July 2008 and March 2011.
 Further improvements are planned.
 Woking Borough Council (Feb2011), via the Economic Development Strategy (2012), and Cycle Woking By May 2010, there had been a 53% increase in cycle journeys into Woking town centre, and a 27% increase across the Borough.
 There has also been a 40% increase in cycle parking at Woking station, and 36% at West Byfleet station.
 The Economic Development Strategy indicates that Woking's Cycle Town status and investment in cycle facilities has encouraged a modal shift towards the use of cycles for short to medium journeys.
 Target: Woking Core Strategy (2012)